 Long before I worked in healthcare, I had a vision of pushing an art cart down hospital corridors.
 For this reason, I irrationally loved my art cart - even as it overflowed and threatened to topple over!

 I included a wide variety of preprepared projects on my art cart, as well as art materials for spontaneous art making.
 I worked with elders with dementia, and some needed a great deal of assistance.

 Some artists enjoyed painting independently within pre-drawn lines.
 Other artists preferred to work without any predetermined guidelines.

-Following is a list of items that you may want to use when setting up an art cart for institutional and medical settings such as hospitals and care homes.
+Following is a list of art supplies that you may want to include when setting up an art cart for institutional and medical settings.

 For more information on how to run an art program for older adults, I have written a book about it here.

 Cart and Accessories

 - Commercial carts can be purchased such as this.